logo

 FAQs regarding credit card to bank transfers

-Complete fee-free transfers are rare, but look for promotional offers or special cashback deals that might offset the costs.
+Complete fee-free transfers are rare, but you can look for promotional offers or special cashback deals that might offset the costs.

 Direct UPI transfers from credit cards aren't widely supported yet, but some e-wallets allow you to route transfers through UPI after funding with your credit card.